 |3rd DWI within three years of last offense||$1,500 ($4,500 total)|

-Points.
-New Jersey has a harsh point system for traffic violations.
-Most traffic violations are worth two points, but some can be worth as many as eight points.
-As mentioned, reaching six points within three years means being obligated to pay a surcharge, which increases with the number of points accrued.
-In addition, reaching 12 points or more in less than two years can result in a suspension of driving privileges, even for out-of-state drivers.
+Points: New Jersey has a harsh point system for traffic violations.
+Most traffic violations are worth 2 points, but some can be worth as many as 8 points.
+As mentioned, reaching 6 points within 3 years means being obligated to pay a surcharge, which increases with the number of points accrued.
+In addition, reaching 12 points or more in less than 2 years can result in a suspension of driving privileges, even for out-of-state drivers.
 The length of the suspension depends on the exact timeframe and the number of points.

 - 12 to 15 points: 30 days